 The kindergarten program consists primarily of reading and math readiness development.
 By the time children finish the kindergarten program, they have mastered the alphabet, are aware of the sounds of the letters, read a list of sight words, and have developed basic literacy skills.
-They also have developed fundamental math skills such as number recognition, counting, patterns, etc..
-In addition, there are planned activities for the development of fine and gross motor skills.
-Music, art, library, technology education, and physical education are part of the basic kindergarten program.
+They also have developed fundamental math skills such as number recognition, counting, patterns, basic addition and subtraction, etc. In addition, there are planned activities for the development of fine and gross motor skills.
+Integrated music and art, as well as technology education, and physical education are part of the basic kindergarten program.

-GRADES 1, 2, AND 3
+GRADES 1 AND 2

 In grades one, two, and three, emphasis is placed on reading, math, and language arts.
-Students also have experience with science and health, social studies, handwriting, spelling, art, physical education, music, technology, and library.
+Students also have experience with science and health, social studies, handwriting, spelling, integrated music and art, physical education and technology.